-Inner work involves personal discovery.
-This is the ultimate journey.
-The repeating question is a powerful technique.
+Inner work involves personal discovery, and the repeating question exercise or (repetitive question process) is a powerful technique to assist in this quest.
 So use it with proper care.
-If you are doing it on your own try it for 5 minutes and wait.
+If you are doing it yourself, try it for 5 minutes and wait.
 Sometimes this technique will stir up powerful emotions.
 Be sure to be familiar with the emotional checking process so you can deal with things positively.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 We offer this curriculum through our individually tailored virtual learning academy and traditional face-to-face sessions.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia